 Bird’s eye - A two-color fabric design associated with double-knit fabric.

 Blanks - Undecorated items or apparel; also refers to "blank" goods.

-Blind hem - A hem wherein only very tiny tack stitches appear on the fabric surface.
-Not always secure when sewn on knits, so may unravel after washing.
+Blind hem - A hem where only tiny tack stitches appear on the fabric surface.
+Not always secure when sewn on knits, may unravel after washing.

 Breathable - When a fabric allows vapors to pass through its fibers.

 Breeze Knit - Garment-washed cool knit.
 By garment washing, the cool knit gets a softer hand and reduced shrinkage.